samhaswon/bible_search/README.md

-# bible_search
+# multi_bible_search

 A Python package for searching multiple versions of the Bible.

-This is, in effect, an exhaustive concordance.
+Perform lightning-fast, full-text search across dozens of Bible translations in Python.
-It provides fast, full-text[^1] search across many Bible translations in Python.
+Results are ranked by keyword frequency and returned in tens of microseconds, thanks to efficient inverted indexes.

-Find verses instantly, with results ranked by keyword frequency.
+In effect, this functions as an exhaustive concordance, but with the speed and flexibility of code.

 ## Installation